rik2801/Java/doc/README.md

 Layers rotations are given in a form of an array.
 Each element of the array is a 4D vector, which describes a layer rotation.
 The first three elements of this vector are rotational vector.
 Only one of those elements can have a non-zero value.
-The last element is index of the layer to be rotated.
+The absolute value of the last element is index of the layer to be rotated.
 The minimal index is zero.
 The layers are counted along the basis axis.
+The fact that the absolute value is used can be used to rotate a layer back by multiplying a movement vector by -1.

 ![](layers-rotation/layers-rotation-3x3x3.png)